eval-so/minibcs/README.md

 # minibcs

-The Eval.gd Compilation System.
+The Eval.so Compilation System.

 # Hacking

 We use SBT extensively, and so we recommend having a fairly up to date version of it.

-This is the core of Eval.gd, so it's reasonable to expect that anyone who hacks on this a lot has a setup somewhat-similar to the production setup.
+This is the core of Eval.so, so it's reasonable to expect that anyone who hacks on this a lot has a setup somewhat-similar to the production setup.
 That is, they have SELinux enforcing, they have the SELinux `sandbox` command, and they have interpreters for languages they'll be modifying/adding set up, for